hdtodd/omnisensor_433/README.md

 4. Then, for each field, note from the first step the format you plan to use to represent the data in the transmitted packet.
 5. For the packet, lay out the assignment of each of the fields in the 8-byte message packet.
 You'll likely find it most convenient to map the fields to the message packet as 16 4-bit nibbles (see below for an example).
 6. Write the program statements needed to encode each of those data fields into the message packet.
 You'll likely use binary shifts, ANDs and ORs to combine source data values into message bytes.
 7. Write the program statements needed to *decode* each of the data fields from the message packet.
-You'll need that code for the `omni.c` decoder for `rtl_433` or for the MQTT JSON packet decoder, should you choose to take that approach for processing the transmitted data.
+You'll need that code for the MQTT JSON packet decoder on the end-consumer system, or for the `omni.c` decoder for `rtl_433` should you choose to take that approach for processing the transmitted data.
 Be particularly careful of manipulations that convert unsigned bit fields to signed (2's complement) integers.
 You'll need to manipulate the fields with shifts, ANDs, and ORs so that the packed *unsigned* data are left-aligned in the integer (16- or 32-bit), convert to `int32_t` or `int16_t`, and then shift right (if the data field is less than 16 or 32 bits).
 See example below.
 8. Build a prototype in C++ to test your encoding/decoding procedures:
     *  Make a copy of `prototypes/omni.cpp` in your ISM_Emulator github clone, with a different file name.
     *  Replace the encoding/decoding statements in `pack_msg()` / `unpack_msg()` procedures with those you wrote for your own encoding and decoding, using the names of the data fields you've chosen.
-    *  *Don't change the signal timing.*
+    *  __*Don't change the signal timing.*__
     *  In `main()`, change the code to use the names of the data fields your sensor(s) are supplying and provide reasonable values for those sensor readings (be sure to include negative values if those are possible sensor readings);  change the invocation of `om` pack/unpack procedures to use your sensor data field names.
 9. Compile and run your prototype C++ program (you may need `-std=c++11` as a C++ compiler option).
 10. You should see a detailed report on the data values you've encoded, the encoded message, the values as they've been decoded, the hexadecimal representation of the full 10-byte message, and the signal pulse/gap timings that `omni` will generate through the transmitter.
 Verify that the reported values match what you intended to send.
 The message format, in nibbles, is: